Dad stuns daughter with Nick Jonas selfie - CNN Video

 Dad stuns daughter with Nick Jonas selfie

-A young girl freaked out when her father sent a message from his flight saying he was sitting next to singer Nick Jonas.
+A man's daughter freaked out when he sent a text message from his flight saying he was sitting next to singer Nick Jonas.

 Source: HLN